A step-by-step guide

 Submit an official final transcript from the high school from which you graduated.
 If you received a high school certificate of equivalency, official G.E.D. scores and/or a high school transcript for the years you attended, they are required and will be considered in conjunction with your performance at the college level.
 An official secondary school final transcript must be sent directly from the high school with school seal or stamp affixed.
 Although we require your final high school transcript, we do not need the School Report.

 Submit official transcripts from all colleges and universities you have attended.
 The form for requesting this information should be sent to the registrar of the colleges you attended.
 You should check with the school for procedures and fee information before requesting a transcript.
 Transcripts must be sent directly from the college.
 Student or online copies are not accepted.
-Please arrange for the college(s) to send official copies directly to Wellesley’s Board of Admission.
+Please arrange for the college(s) to send official copies directly to Wellesley’s Office of Admission.

 College instructor evaluation